Hickory Hollow Mall: Decline

-In early 2006 JCPenney became the first anchor to depart the mall, ending its 24-year presence in the north wing, and reopened on March 1 in Mt.
+In early 2006 JCPenney became the first anchor to depart the mall, ending its 24-year presence in the north wing.
+A new JCPenney opened on March 1 in Mt.
 Juliet's new Providence Marketplace in the eastern suburbs of Nashville.
-In their absence, mall occupancy had fallen from 91% (2003) to 82% (2006) when the 138000 sqft JCPenney space was acquired by Steve & Barry's University Sportswear in May of 2006.
-Antioch's Starwood Amphitheatre closed on October 21, 2006, after 20 years as a legendary concert venue in Middle Tennessee.
+In their absence, mall occupancy had fallen from 91% in 2003 to 82% in 2006 when the 138000 sqft JCPenney space was acquired by Steve & Barry's University Sportswear in May of 2006.
+Antioch's Starwood Amphitheatre closed after 20 years on October 21, 2006.

 In 2008, Hickory Hollow would lose three of its largest tenants.
 Dillard's began liquidating its inventory in May and closed on August 2, initiating the mass exodus of smaller stores.
 That same year, Linens ‘n Things closed all national stores to exclusively operate online, while Steve & Barry's announced their bankruptcy on November 20, 2008, and closed in early 2009.
 By that time, large stores outside the mall had also closed their doors, including Circuit City, closing all locations nationally, as well as Toys "R" Us, Pier 1 Imports, Michaels, and Office Depot.
 At the end of 2009, store occupancy had fallen below 70%, and Hickory Hollow was ranked by U.S. News & World Report as one of America's 10 most endangered malls.
 Sales dropped to $187 per square foot of retail space, under 45% of the national average of $420, and the value of the mall was severely downgraded to $12.6 million.

 By early 2010, the north and south wings were practically vacant, while the food court lost vital franchises Subway on January 3 and Chick-fil-A on January 8.
 Major tenants The Children's Place, Hot Topic, New York & Company, and Lane Bryant announced they would vacate the mall by January 23, citing poor sales since the departure of Dillard's and JCPenney.
 Meanwhile, the east and west wings, respectively flanked by Macy's and Sears, remained heavily occupied by such notable franchises as Aéropostale, Charlotte Russe, Wet Seal, Bath & Body Works, Electronic Express, and Buckle.
 The Hickory Hollow Action Partnership began meetings on March 9, 2010, formed under chairman Ben Freeland, owner of nearby Freeland Chevrolet Superstore, with the hope of changing the community's negative perception.